 5 Screen-Free Toddler Car Activities

 I hope these car activities for toddlers help you get on the road with confidence and reach your destination with your sanity intact.
 If you need more inspiration, check out these 40 activities for a road trip with kids (most of them are screen-free, too).
 You may still feel like bringing the iPad for backup; I get it.
-But, keep these toddler car activities (and snacks) on hand and you’ll have fun and feel great about minimizing screen-time.
+But, keep these toddler car activities on hand and you’ll have fun and feel great about minimizing screen-time on the road.
 Best of all, you’ll be making room for a lot of family bonding, which is what summer road trips are all about, right?!